-Engine Type 2.51.77 4.51.70

-Engine Type 3.5L V6 4.5L V8
+Engine Type 3.5L V6 5.0L V8

 Transmission A/T

+Model(s) AWD

-Maximum Trailer Weight 1 (lbs.)
-3,500
+Maximum Trailer Weight (lbs.)
+2,000 3,500

 Maximum Trailer Tongue Load (lbs.)
-350
+200 350

 Gross Combined Weight Rating (lbs.)
-8,150 8,350
+7,355 9,109

-2008 OX TOWING DATA
+2009 QX56 TOWING DATA

-2000 01.10111110 21.1111

 Engine Type 5.6L V8

 Transmission A/T

-Model(s) 2WD 4WD
+Model(s) RWD AWD

-Maximum Trailer Weight ^{1,2,3} (lbs.)
+Maximum Trailer Weight (lbs.)
 9,000 8,900

 Maximum Trailer Tongue Load (lbs.)
 900 890

 Gross Combined Weight Rating (lbs.)
 15,100 15,100

 - Maximum Trailer Weight values are calculated assuming a base vehicle with driver and any options required to achieve the rating.
 Additional passengers, cargo and/or optional equipment will add weight to the vehicle and reduce your vehicle's maximum towing capacity and trailer tongue load. - The vehicle optional tow package does not include a ball mount.
 Two ball mount options are available through your Infiniti dealer: - Class III hitch ball mount for trailers with a Maximum Trailer Weight of 5,000 lbs. or less.
 NOTE A hitch ball is not included with the Class III ball mount.
 This ball mount can be used with any hitch ball with a shank diameter of 1" or larger. - Class IV weight-distributing hitch ball mount for trailers with a Maximum Trailer Weight greater than 5,000 lbs.
 This ball mount can also be used with trailers under 5,000 lbs.
-Maximum Trailer Weight. - NOTE The Class IV ball mount includes a $2^5/16$ " hitch ball rated for 10,000 lbs.
-Smaller hitch ball sizes may be used by following the instructions included in the ball mount kit. - 3 Requires weight-distributing hitch system when towing over 5,000 lbs.
+Maximum Trailer Weight. - NOTE The Class IV ball mount includes a 2 $^5/{16}$ " hitch ball rated for 10,000 lbs.
+Smaller hitch ball sizes may be used by following the instructions included in the ball mount kit. - 3 Use of a weight-distributing hitch system is recommended when towing over 5,000 lbs.